 At the conclusion of this program, participants will be able to:

-- Recognize the components of awake tracheal intubation (ATI) and awake internal airway assessment.
+- Identify the components of awake tracheal intubation (ATI) and awake internal airway assessment.

-- Based on airway evaluation, recognize when ATI is indicated.
+- Based on airway evaluation, indicate when ATI is the safest option for securing the airway.

-- Practice hands-on skills in applying the necessary topical airway anesthesia to facilitate well-tolerated ATI.
+- Perform effective topical airway anesthesia to facilitate well-tolerated ATI.

-- Understand when to enhance the standard airway evaluation with awake airway assessment, with hands-on practice of the technique
+- Recognize when to enhance the standard airway evaluation with awake internal airway assessment and use flexible endoscopy or video laryngoscopy for the purpose.

 Older adults are increasing in number in our Emergency Department (ED).
 Their needs are complex and difficult to meet without the proper setting and training.
 This is why many of us will sigh when we see “89 F presenting with general weakness”.
 This course will resolve many of your questions, and give you clinical tips and tools to change your approach to the geriatric patient in the ED.
 Our main objective is that each participant will become a better equip clinician and a positive leader for a population that once took care of all of us.
 It is our turn to give them back what they deserve: the best care.